geraldcalderonofficial/primehr-new-uiux-design/README.md

 # PrimeHR - New UI/IX Design
-PrimeHR Job Portal Application New UI/UX Design.
+New UI/UX Desig for PrimeHR Job Portal Application.